NickElseySpelloC/sc_utility/docs/guide/shelly_control_objects.md

 - **Inputs**: An input usually wiring in from a physical light switch.
 Used to send a hardware signal to the Shelly device (e.g. light switch has been turned on)
 - **Outputs**: A relay output from the Shelly device.
 This is how the Shelly controls things like lights, motors, etc.
 - **Meters**: An energy meter that can measure the voltage, current and power draw on an output or a dedicated external eMeter clamps (depending on the model).
+- **TempProbes**: A ds18b20 digitial temperature probe connected to a Shelly add-on device.

 Different Shelly models have different numbers of inputs, outputs and meters and some may have only a subset of these features.
 The print_model_library() function will return a list of all supported Shelly devices and the number and type of components that each model supports.
 The Inputs, Outputs and Meters attributes of the device object (see above) provides a count of the number of components of each type supported by that particular device.